-The Expert Handbook to Assessing Tree Risk
+The Expert Manual to Evaluating Tree Risk

-What are the Warning Signs of a tree in danger of Falling?
+What are the warning signs of a tree in danger of Falling?

 A leaning Trunk or Crown